newrelic/newrelic-telemetry-sdk-c/README.md

 Community topic in the New Relic Explorers Hub.
 You can find this project's topic/threads in the [Telemetry SDK section of Explorers Hub](https://discuss.newrelic.com/t/new-relic-c-telemetry-sdk/114557)

-## Contributing

-We encourage your contributions to improve the C Telemetry SDK!
-Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
-You only have to sign the CLA one time per project.
-If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company,  please drop us an email at opensource@newrelic.com.

 ## License

 The C Telemetry SDK is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt)